antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 <img width="424" height="65" alt="image" src="https://github.com/user-attachments/assets/98892135-3221-4c4a-9cb6-253b67d8c57f" />

-After locating the hash, I added it to the Hash Block list which gave me my first flag for the task.
+After locating the hash, I added it to the Hash Block list:

 Blocking the hash is a necessary immediate response however it sits at the bottom of the **Pyramid Of Pain**.
 This is because the attacker can alter a single line of code in the malware which will change the hash completely making the block useless.
 For an attacker, it is trivial to bypass.
 However, since hashes are all unique to a file they are the highest confidence indicators of indentifying the threat.